Elija Godwin

 Elija Godwin (born July 1, 1999) is an American athlete who specializes in the 400 meters.

-Career
+Biography

 Early career

 Godwin is from Covington, Georgia and is a student at the University of Georgia.
 Initially, Godwin only ran on the track to condition himself for football.
 Then, once he began to train more seriously, he would run mostly 100 m and 200 m.
 This was until his coach, Kevin Barnes, looked at his split times and suggested he run an open 400 m race.
 Godwin ran 47.40 for the 400 m at his first race.

 Javelin injury

 On May 7, 2019, Godwin suffered a severe injury during a training session when he was impaled by a javelin while running backward sprints at Georgia track and field practice prior to the 2019 SEC Outdoor Track and Field Championships.
 The accident left Godwin with wounds to his back and shoulder and collapsed his left lung.
 Emergency services attended to him and ground off part of the javelin before he was taken to Piedmont Athens Regional Medical Centre, where the rest of it was removed by surgeons.